ionvop/simai-plus/README.md

 ### Comments

-You're now able to write comments within the fumen which will be ignored when transpiled.
+It is now possible to write comments within the fumen which will be ignored when transpiled.

 ```
 {